yu-ki-ro/semin3/instruction_git.md

 ### git log --graph

     The --graph flag enables you to view your git log as a graph.
 To make things things interesting, you can combine this command with --oneline option you learned from above.

+### git log --all --oneline --graph

+    The ---all --oneline --graph flag causes git log to display

+    all commits
+    one commit per line
+    the first seven characters of the SHA the commit message
+    view graphs